-“UE” is the abbreviation for United Electrical, Radio and Machine Workers of America, a democratic national union representing some 35,000 workers in a wide variety of manufacturing, public sector and private service-sector jobs.
+“UE” is the abbreviation for United Electrical, Radio and Machine Workers of America, a democratic national union representing tens of thousands of workers in a wide variety of manufacturing, public sector and private service-sector jobs.
 UE is an independent union (not affiliated with the AFL-CIO) proud of its democratic structure and progressive policies.

-UE members are also rail crew drivers, co-op workers, teachers, clerical workers, graduate instructors, graduate researchers, scientists, librarians, and day care workers.
-We maintain city and county roads, drive school buses, conduct research in university laboratories, treat waste water and engage in hundreds of other occupations.
+While many UE members still work in factories related to the union’s traditional jurisdictions in electrical manufacturing and metalworking, UE members are also rail crew drivers, hospital workers, co-op workers, federal contract workers, teachers, paraeducators, clerical workers, graduate workers, scientists and librarians.
+We maintain city and county roads, drive school buses, conduct research in university laboratories, and are employed in hundreds of other occupations.

-On the following pages, you can learn more about UE ... who we are, our history, what we stand for ... and why UE members will tell anyone they’re proud to be part of the USA’s membership-run union.
+On the following pages, you can learn more about UE — who we are, our history, what we stand for — and why UE members will tell anyone they’re proud to be part of the USA’s member-run union.

 What do we mean by “Rank-and-File” unionism?

-The term “rank-and-file” is defined as “those who form the major portion of any group or organization, excluding the leaders and officers.”
-In UE, we use the term “rank-and-file unionism” to describe how our union operates: it simply means it’s the members who run our union ... in a democratic and collective manner.
-The members set the policies of the union and make all of the decisions of importance that affect their own local unions.
+The term “rank and file” is defined as “those who form the major portion of any group or organization, excluding the leaders and officers.”
+In UE, we use the term “rank-and-file unionism” to describe how our union operates: it simply means it’s the members who run our union — in a democratic and collective manner.
+The members set the policies of the national union and make all of the decisions of importance that affect their own local unions.